HocfaiSun/RSDownloader/README.md

 - Save the input information automaticlly (config.txt).
 - Load the saved information (config.txt) without inputing these information again.
 - Can skip the downloaded files and continue downloading new files when download the files again due to some problems, like bad network connections.
+- Give notifications when start downloanding and finish downloading.
 - Beautiful GUI design : ).

 # How to use it